 If you think your case is taking too long to get processed, you are not alone.
 USCIS typically takes a lot of time to process any application.
-There are many reasons for this and beyond that are discussed here.
+There are many reasons for this, and helpful information is discussed here.

 If it has been six weeks since you sent your application, and you have not heard anything, you can write a courteous, clear, short, and to the point letter asking for the status.